MostHappyCougar/QACoverageTool/README.md

 from any work directory

 # Usage
 To use this utility you should run `cov_tool.py` as regular python script with config name as an argument (without file extension).
 There may be several configs listed.
 All configs enumerated in arguments at `cov_tool.py` starts will be parsed and applied for tests coverage analysis.
-When no configs listed as agruments then `conf_default.yaml` will be applied.
-To chose analysis mods that will be aplied for tests you should enumerate them in `analysis-mods` section of `.yaml` config.
+When no configs listed as agruments then `conf_default.yaml` will be applied. **This config is valid preconfigured for example files.** To chose analysis mods that will be aplied for tests you should enumerate them in `analysis-mods` section of `.yaml` config.
 There is the list of available analysis mods:

 ## Analysis mods
 1. `state-transition` - state-transitions diagram